linda-seiter/CMSC115_2258/unit2_lab/README.md

 </tr>
 </table>

-3. Run the `PizzaSharesTest` class to confirm your solution passes the Junit tests.
+3. Run the `PizzaSharesTest` class to confirm your solution passes the JUnit tests.
 Note there are two test methods, each checking a different set of inputs.
 You'll should see multiple test results displayed.